Keeks2300/AgriCrypt_Nerdma/README.md

 ## Quick Start Guide

 This is a guide to effectively test Agricrypt Chatbot.
-For a quick setup and usage guide, refer to the [Quick Start Guide](https://github.com/Keeks2300/AgriCrypt_Nerdma/blob/main/Quick%20Start%20Guide.md)).
+For a quick setup and usage guide, refer to the [Quick Start Guide](https://github.com/Keeks2300/AgriCrypt_Nerdma/blob/main/Quick%20Start%20Guide.md)).Tip if you can't veiw the documentation please download it and open it locally.

 ## Links to Demos
 - [Demo of trained dataset](https://drive.google.com/file/d/1RPXrhBWUlfLmpZlhXYaB4ZVHMyudQ7Z2/view?usp=sharing)